SHUonkei/pokemon-latent-visualizer/README.md

 # pokemon-latent-visualizer
-A Variational Autoencoder (VAE) for generating Pokémon images, with PCA-based visualization of the latent space for clustering and analysis.
+PCA-based visualization of the latent space of the CLIP image encoder for clustering and analysis.

 # dataset
 ```bash